Peoples Democratic Party (Nigeria)

 The Peoples Democratic Party (PDP) [sic]is one of the two major contemporary political parties in Nigeria, along with its main rival, the All Progressives Congress (APC).

 Its policies generally lie towards the center-right of the political spectrum.
 It won every presidential election between 1999 and 2011.
-Until the 2015 elections, it was the governing party in the Fourth Republic, although sometimes amid a few controversial electoral circumstances.
+Until the 2015 elections, it was the governing party in the Fourth Republic, although several elections during this period were disputed.